CBD as a New Type of Food (Novel-Food)

 CANNEXOL available again as a dietary supplement!

-The application documents were evaluated to meet the standards for novel foods of the FSA.
-Thus, cannhelp was also included as a manufacturer with the then already market-available CANNEXOL products on the CBD- list.
+The application documents were assessed as meeting the FSA's novel food standards.
+Thus, cannhelp was also included as a manufacturer with the CANNEXOL products already on the market at that time in the CBD- list.
 This means that our products can continue to be sold while awaiting full approval.

 This step also has the effect of increasing the attractiveness of CBD for investors and guaranteeing consumers the safety of the products accordingly.
-The inclusion in the CBD- List is an important milestone on the way to full approval, which is expected in 2023.
+Inclusion in the CBD- List is an important milestone on the way to full approval, which is expected in 2023.

-Both applications for the different CBD oils have now been successfully validated and the FSA has already made a related List published, showing these brands and companies.
-The UK is taking a slightly different approach than the rest of Europe.
-Products found on this list may remain on the UK market until the approval decision is made.
-Thus, we can also CANNEXOL Full Spectrum CBD Oils now again as dietary supplements isold in the UK.
+Both applications for the different CBD oils have now been successfully validated and the FSA has already provided a List published, showing these brands and companies.
+Great Britain is taking a slightly different approach here than the rest of Europe.
+Products found on this list are allowed to remain on the market in Great Britain until the decision on approval has been made.
+Thus, we can also continue our CANNEXOL full-spectrum CBD oils now again as a dietary supplement ito sell in Great Britain.

 What does Novel Food mean?